 Miranda is grew up in Oxford and returned after getting a degree in Conflict Resolution at the University of Bradford.
 She has been back in Oxford since 2010 where she currently teaches the violin, runs a community cafe and campaigns locally on food and housing issues.
 She is a founding member of the Oxford Food Surplus cafe.
 She was involved in the Iffley Open House project in 2017 which housed 20-30 homeless people at the beginning of the year in occupied empty buildings.

-If I am elected, I intend to listen to what people in the community want and to act on behalf of you in local council.
-I care passionately about supporting people to fight for what we want and to support and protect people before profit.
-I will fight for our services - especially in fighting the cuts to essential services that are affecting women, children, disabled, elderly and vulnerable people of all ages.
-I would also look at ways to improve air quality in Oxford more broadly.
-I believe very strongly in building stronger communities and in reducing crime through listening to the needs of people rather than just punishing people where there are complex issues.
+If she were to be elected, she would listen to what people in the community want and act on behalf of those ideas in local council.
+She cares passionately about supporting people to fight for a better future and to protect people before profit.
+She would fight for our services - especially in fighting the cuts to essential services that are affecting women, children, disabled, elderly and vulnerable people of all ages.
+She would also look at ways to improve air quality in Oxford more broadly.
+She believes very strongly in building stronger communities and in reducing crime through listening to the needs of people rather than just punishing people where there are complex issues."